 There are fewer doctorates in systems engineering than bachelor’s and master’s degrees because, in part, only professors and researchers are usually required to have them.
 Some professionals seek them anyway, whether out of professional interest or to boost their earnings and job potential, although that’s never guaranteed.
 Doctoral candidates must take some core coursework, but spend most of their time writing and defending their dissertations.
 Some colleges require fellowships or assistantships, qualifying examinations, or work published in academic journals.
 Many PhD programs in systems engineering admit students with bachelor’s degrees, who then complete their master’s and PhDs concurrently.

 A systems engineer’s career and salary potential depends on several factors, including education, experience, and geography.
-The following estimates and projections are drawn from the Bureau of Labor Statistics’ Occupational Outlook Handbook, which combines systems and industrial engineers into a single group.
+The following estimates and projections are drawn from the Bureau of Labor Statistics.

-Systems engineers working in the following industries earned the most that year:
+Systems (industrial) engineers working in the following industries earned the most that year:

-Location is another important factor influencing systems engineers’ salaries.
-According to the BLS, the following states paid the most on average in 2016:
+Location is another important factor influencing systems (industrial) engineers’ salaries.
+According to the BLS, the following states paid the highest average salaries in 2021:

-The BLS projects that demand for systems engineers grow by 1 percent nationally between 2014 and 2024, slower than the average for all occupations.
-Much of this sluggish growth stems from a decline in manufacturing.
-According to the Bureau, prospects are much better for systems engineers working in healthcare and professional, scientific, and consulting services.
+The BLS (2023) projects that demand for industrial engineers grow by 12 percent nationally between 2022 and 2032, much higher than the average for all occupations.
+According to the BLS, prospects are much better for industrial engineers working in transportation equipment manufacturing and professional, scientific, and technical services.